Translational Centre for Inflammation (TRACI)

 - TRACI Clinical Trial Unit: This is where we will pool expertise and infrastructure for clinical research in the field of inflammation, develop new study designs and, in interdisciplinary teams, arrange special consulting hours for the clinical care of inflammatory diseases.

 - Inflammation and Imaging Campus: The physical proximity of our working groups in basic research and preclinical and clinical research makes a significant contribution to lively interactions and thereby facilitates advances in translational inflammation medicine.
-We will integrate newly recruited groups into this campus with appropriate laboratory space.
+We integrate newly recruited groups into this campus with appropriate laboratory space.

 Participating people, institutes and clinics